Understanding Agents

 Key Takeaways

-1. Agents ARE bundles — Same YAML format, different execution model
+1. Agents ARE bundles -- Same file format, different execution model.
+Agent files use meta: frontmatter; bundle files use bundle: frontmatter.

-2. Delegation, not conversation — Send clear instructions, get back reports
+6. Delegation, not conversation -- Send clear instructions, get back reports.

-3. Parallelism is powerful — Run multiple agents simultaneously for speed
+7. Parallelism is powerful -- Run multiple agents simultaneously for speed.

-5. Single responsibility — Best agents do one thing exceptionally well
+8. Single responsibility -- Best agents do one thing exceptionally well.

-7. Built-in agents cover common needs — Use Foundation agents before building custom
+9. Built-in agents cover common needs -- Use Foundation agents before building custom.

 Next Steps